 Don’t use more than 20 questions if you want to maximize the response rate of your survey.
 If a survey is longer than that, it’s quite hard to get busy people to take the time out of their day to finish the survey.

-2. Keep the questions short
+2. Keep the questions short and understandable

 Questions should be short and concise.
 Make sure that the respondent can understand your questions easily, and avoid anything that could potentially be misunderstood.

 It's easy to answer by agreeing or disagreeing with a statement.
 It also makes the questions feel more personal to the respondent.

 4. Ask yourself "why" upon adding each question

 Only add questions that truly matter.
 Make sure your survey only includes questions that deliver the data that you need.
 And not just "nice to know" – data, but instead data that actually makes a difference when you make the decisions on what to improve in the future.